haminh97/tic-tac-toe/README.md

 This program run using brute force.
 I'll certainly implement a Tic-Tac-Toe using Minimax in the future.

-#####Compute the best move.

 After receiving the user's input (order to move, sign, and position), the program will do the following:

-Read the input --> Translate the input onto the board --> Check if the situation is already a win, a lose, or a tie --> Check if the computer can make can make immediate win --> Check if the computer can block immediate lose --> Make a move on the board if none of the win or lose is immediate --> Return the value.
+1. Read the input
+2. Translate the input onto the board
+3. Check if the situation is already a win, a lose, or a tie
+4. Check if the computer can make can make immediate win
+5. Check if the computer can block immediate lose
+6. Make a move on the board if none of the win or lose is immediate

-#####Decide
-The "deciding" part is embedded into the "computing" part.
-As you, the reader of the program, will see, the computer will use randomized value to decide how to play.
+####Yeah, but why though?
+I made this as a comparison to another, similar Tic-Tac-Toe I wrote using minimax and recursive functions.
+This program, by computing every possible decisions and outcomes using if-else statements, take ~400 lines to write.
+The same can be achieved in ~100 lines using minimax.